 Maximizing Personal Safety

 Also take into account that we are people, as varied as snowflakes or fingerprints.
-What might raise red flags regarding our personal security and the way you would handle any threat you felt is very individual.
+What might raise red flags regarding our personal security and the way we would handle any threat felt is very individual.

-Many of the article and other publications referred to in writing this post were talking about threats in westernised countries.
-So don’t think this makes the Philippines any more risky to live in than those other countries.
+Many of the articles and other publications referred to in writing this post were talking about threats in westernised countries.
+There is in fact little evidence that the rich and powerful in the Philippines take any greater interest in the security of their homes than those from any other country.

 So take as much or as little out of the post as you need to feel secure.